 Roughly half of the world’s 11,000 megawatts of installed geothermal generating capacity is concentrated in the United States and the Philippines.
 Altogether, 24 countries now convert geothermal energy into electricity.
 The United States, with 130 confirmed geothermal plants under construction or in development, will be bringing at least 1,000 megawatts of generating capacity online in the near term.
 Worldwide, this accelerating pace could yield 200,000 megawatts of generating capacity by 2020.

-Stay tuned for more discussion of the advantages and potential of wind energy in Part II.
+Read more about the advantages and potential of wind energy in Part II.

 Lester R. Brown is President of Earth Policy Institute and author of Full Planet, Empty Plates: The New Geopolitics of Food Scarcity.